Go directly to product information

 General advice

-• crush the fruit and grind the peppercorns shortly before use
+• crush the fruits and grind the peppercorns shortly before use

 Save:

-• store your assam pepper in closed packaging
+• store your assam pepper in a closed container

 • preferably store in a dark, dry and cool place